 What is the Recommended Dosage of Dietary Folic Acid?

 Some people get enough folic acid from their normal diet, while some may need to take supplements to get enough.
 The need for folic acid increases as you get older.
 People aged 14 and older need 400 micrograms per day.
 If you’re pregnant you should increase your intake to 500 micrograms per day.
 If you want to eat more folic acid for hair growth, talk to your doctor about the right dosage.

 So Really… Does Folic Acid Help Hair Growth?

-Studies have proven that folic acid and hair growth are linked.
-Hair loss is a sign of a poor diet and folic acid deficiency.
+Studies have shown that folic acid and hair growth are linked.
+Hair loss is often a sign of a poor diet and folic acid deficiency.
 Deficiency can also cause anemia, which is when the body does not produce enough red blood cells.
-The red blood cells provide our body tissues with oxygen, which means if they are too few, our body organs – including the scalp and hair follicles – do not get enough oxygen, causing weakness and fatigue.
-If the scalp and follicles do not get enough nutrients and oxygen, they cannot produce a substance called ATP that is very important for the cell growth.
+The red blood cells provide our body tissues with oxygen, which means if they are too few, our body organs – including the scalp and hair follicles – don’t get enough oxygen, causing weakness and fatigue.
+If the scalp and follicles do not get enough nutrients and oxygen, they cannot produce a substance called ATP, which is very important for the cell growth.
 This can cause the body to use testosterone instead, in order to produce more ATP.
 This male hormone is a well-known cause of hair loss or baldness.
 Other cell activity also slows down without sufficient folic acid.
 This makes the production of new hair strands slower, resulting in thinning hair.

-In short, if you eat enough folic acid it will help the regeneration of cells.
+In short, if you eat enough folic acid it can help the regeneration of cells.
 It works in conjunction with other vitamins to assist the metabolism of proteins, the maintenance of DNA, and keep your red blood cells able to transport the oxygen and nutrients you need.
-If you do not get enough folate through your normal diet, a natural supplement is a good idea.
+If you do not get enough folate through your normal diet, considering a natural supplement may be a good option for you.